awslabs/multi-model-server/docs/management_api.md

 ### Scale workers

 `PUT /models/{model_name}`
-* min_worker - optional minimum number of worker processes.
-MMS will trying maintain min_worker of workers for specified model, default 1.
+* min_worker - (optional) the minimum number of worker processes.
+MMS will try to maintain this minimum for specified model.
+The default value is `1`.
-* max_worker - optional maximum number of worker processes.
-MMS will make no more than max_worker of workers for specified model, default to min_worker.
+* max_worker - (optional) the maximum number of worker processes.
+MMS will make no more that this number of workers for the specified model.
+The default is the same as the setting for `min_worker`.
-* number_gpu - optional number of GPU worker processes to create, default 0.
-If number_pgu exceed, rest of workers will be running on CPU.
+* number_gpu - (optional) the number of GPU worker processes to create.
+The default value is `0`.
+If number_gpu exceeds the number of available GPUs, the rest of workers will run on CPU.
-* synchronous - Decides whether the call is synchronous or not, default: false.
+* synchronous - whether or not the call is synchronous.
+The default value is `false`.
-* timeout - Waiting up to the specified wait time if necessary for a worker to complete all pending requests.
-Use 0 to terminate backend worker process immediately.
-Use -1 for wait infinitely.", default -1. **Note**, not implemented yet.
+* timeout - the specified wait time for a worker to complete all pending requests.
+If exceeded, the work process will be terminated.
+Use `0` to terminate the backend worker process immediately.
+Use `-1` to wait infinitely.
+The default value is `-1`.
+**Note:** not implemented yet.

-User can use scale worker API to dynamically adjust number of workers to better serve different inference request load.
+Use the Scale Worker API to dynamically adjust the number of workers to better serve different inference request loads.

 There are two different flavour of this API, synchronous vs asynchronous.